yifanwu0909/Interview-Prep/Python_Questions.md

 Pylint is a powerful tool for maintaining high standards of code quality in Python projects.
 By integrating Pylint into the development process, teams can catch potential issues early, enforce coding standards, and ultimately produce cleaner, more maintainable code.

-Here's a comparison of Pylint and PyChecker in a table format, which highlights their key differences:

 | Feature                   | Pylint                                                    | PyChecker                                              |
 |---------------------------|-----------------------------------------------------------|--------------------------------------------------------|